Anchor modeling: History

-In 2004 in Sweden came the earliest installations using anchor modeling were made when a data warehouse for an insurance company was built using the technique.
+The earliest installations using anchor modeling were made 2004 in Sweden when a data warehouse for an insurance company was built using the technique.

 In 2007 the technique was being used in a few data warehouses and one online transaction processing (OLTP) system, and it was presented internationally by Lars Rönnbäck at the 2007 Transforming Data with Intelligence (TDWI) conference in Amsterdam.
 This stirred enough interest for the technique to warrant a more formal description.
 Since then research concerning anchor modeling is being done in a collaboration between the creators Olle Regardt and Lars Rönnbäck and a team at the Department of Computer and Systems Sciences, Stockholm University.

 The first paper, in which anchor modeling is formalized, was presented in 2008 at the 28th International Conference on Conceptual Modeling and won the best paper award.

 A commercial web site provides material on anchor modeling which is free to use under a Creative Commons license.
 An online modeling tool is also available, which is free to use and is open source.